 Go easy on yourself this Thanksgiving by making this Slow Cooker Turkey Breast recipe!
 Your slow cooker not only frees up oven space but it yields incredibly moist turkey AND the base for a quick flavorful gravy!
 Great for a small gathering this recipe will yield 6 to 8 servings.

-A few weeks ago Malloree’s dance team had a team dinner.
-The girls usually do this team bonding the night before a competition.
+A few years ago Malloree’s high school varsity dance team had a team bonding dinner the night before a competition.
 The theme was Friendsgiving and three of us mom-friends teamed up and put it on together.
 I brought mac and cheese, rolls and pumpkin pies.
-And my friend Sarah made a whole turkey breast (among other things) in the slow cooker.
+And my friend Sarah made a whole turkey breast (among other things) in her slow cooker.

-You guys, it was love after first bite!
-First of all, I’m the biggest fan of whole turkey breasts.
+You guys, it was love after first moist and delicious bite!
+Now I’m a huge fan of whole turkey breasts.
 Especially for small gatherings and potlucks.
 Needless to say, I asked how she made it and went home and put together my own slow cooker turkey recipe based on what she told me.

-Freeing up oven space and making it in the slow cooker is brilliant.
+Freeing up oven space and making the turkey in the slow cooker is brilliant and a game changer.
 This way you will have plenty of room in your oven for all the casseroles.

 To Make This Slow Cooker Turkey Breast You Will Need: